yafshar/kim_commands/kim_commands.rst

    is not.

-*RSE: does this require an extra counter to know the index?
-It might be nice to have a special append keyword: maybe "++" and "++n" as in "++4" to add 4 values?;  but maybe it is not really necessary...*
 One can also use the *kim\_property modify* command to append to a key's existing array arguments.
 When the values are computed one at a time, the *kim\_property modify* command may be called multiple times to append values to a given key.